 I’ve grown Golden Sweet this year, as they grow very tall, making them a good choice for wigwams.
 They are a paler colour than normal peas and mangetout, and I bought them from Real Seeds.

-How Much did My Wigwam Structure Cost Compared to a Pot?
+How Much Did My Sweet Pea Wigwam Structure Cost Compare to a Pot?

 When I think of growing vertically or in pots, I can’t help but be mindful of how much extra cost might be added.
 As much as I am inspired by small spaces and attractive veg plots, I don’t want mine to cost the earth.
 My canes were 30p each (£2.40) and the ball of strong as a pound, although I didn’t use all of it.